glouppe/info8006-introduction-to-ai/projects/README.md

 - The source code of your Pacman agent(s).
 - A report in PDF format.
 A template will be provided for each part of the project in order to set the structure and page layout of the report.
 This template must be completed without any modification.

-The three parts of the project must be carried out in groups of maximum 2 students (with the same group across all parts).
+Parts 2 and 3 of the project must be carried out in groups of maximum 2 students (with the same group across all parts).

 Your deliverables must be submitted as a *tar.gz* archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).